chiragvishnoi-01/Aviothic2.0_BitXBlood/DEPLOYMENT_GUIDE_VERCEL_RENDER.md

    https://your-app-name.onrender.com
    ```
 4. **Test it**: Visit `https://your-app-name.onrender.com/health`
-   - Should show: `{"status":"OK","message":"BloodLink Backend is running!"}`
+   - Should show: `{"status":"OK","message":"Raktchain Backend is running!"}`

 **⚠️ SAVE YOUR RENDER URL!
 You'll need it for Vercel.**